-During the 2012-13 watering year, flow-cued spawning species larvae were present from October 2012 to January 2013 in the Gorge region (LK-1) and October 2012 to late December 2012 in the Floodplain region (LK-6 & LK-6A) (Figure 9 and Figure 15).
-Of particular interest is the fact that for a second consecutive year golden perch larvae have extended their presence into late summer, which was not observed in the drought (2005-2009).
+During the 2012-13 watering year, flow-cued spawning species larvae were present from October 2012 to January 2013 in the Gorge region (LK-1) and October 2012 to late December 2012 in the Floodplain region (LK-6 and LK-6A) (Figure 9 and Figure 15).
+Of particular interest is the fact that for a second consecutive year golden perch present for an extended period into late summer, which was not observed in the drought (2005-2009).
 In 2011-12, golden perch larvae were collected until February whilst in 2012-13 they were collected until late January.
-All of the golden perch and silver perch larvae found late in January 2013, after the environmental flow pulse delivered in December 2012, were pre-flexion larvae which suggest they were spawned a few days before they were collected.
-This extended period of reproduction was not detected during the drought years (2005-2009), when preflexion golden perch and silver perch larvae were not collected at all.
-Whilst during the flood year 2010-11 pre-flexion larvae were only collected in November and December.
-The pattern of extended reproduction in 2012-13 was similar to that of 2011-12, albeit the abundance of golden perch larvae was lesser in 2012-13 (Figure 10).
+All of the golden perch and silver perch larvae found late in January 2013, after the environmental flow pulse delivered in December 2012, were pre-flexion larvae which suggest they were spawned within a week of collection.
+This extended period of reproduction was not detected during the drought years (2005-2009), when pre-flexion golden perch and silver perch larvae were not collected at all.
+During the flood year 2010-11 pre-flexion larvae were only collected in November and December.
+The pattern of extended reproduction in 2012-13 was similar to that of 2011-12, albeit the relative abundance of golden perch larvae was lower in 2012-13 (Figure 10).

-The differences in flow conditions (e.g. timing, magnitude and duration) during 2011-12 and 2012-13 makes the interpretation of these results complex and no causal link can be directly and solely attributed to the presence of golden perch larvae late in the season.
+The differences in flow (e.g. timing, magnitude and duration) during 2011-12 and 2012-13 makes the interpretation of these results complex and no causal link can be directly and solely attributed to the presence of golden perch larvae late in the season.
 Delivery of environmental water may have promoted the extension of golden perch spawning to later in the season particularly in the Gorge geomorphic region where a large majority of the golden perch larvae collected late in the season were pre-flexion larvae suggesting they were spawned within the South Australian reaches of the Murray River.
 It is also possible that the releases of environmental water during summer may have enhanced larval drift from spawning populations upstream.

 Figure 9.
-Mean (\pm S.E.) standardised catch of golden perch larvae between October 2012 and March 2013 at each site: A) Lock 1, B) Lock 6 and C) Lock 6A.
+Mean (± S.E.) standardised catch of golden perch larvae between October 2012 and March 2013 at each site: A) Lock 1, B) Lock 6 and C) Lock 6A.

-Generally the larval fish assemblages varied spatially and temporally.
-In the Floodplain region the larval fish assemblages at the two sampled sites were not different despite one of them being downstream of the exit of a major anabranch system, namely the Chowilla floodplain (Table 5).
-The site in the Gorge region was different from the two Floodplain sites (Appendix II) mainly due to higher abundances of bony herring, carp, carp gudgeon and golden perch larvae in the Gorge region (Table 5).
+Generally, the larval fish assemblages varied spatially and temporally.
+In the Floodplain region the larval fish assemblages at the two sampled sites were not different despite one of them being downstream of the exit of a major anabranch system, namely Chowilla Creek (Table 6).
+The site in the Gorge region was different from the two Floodplain sites (Appendix II) mainly due to higher abundances of bony herring, carp, carp gudgeon and golden perch larvae in the Gorge region (Table 6).